 - You may be asked not to eat for several hours before a scan of the abdomen.

 - To scan the bladder or pelvis, you may be asked to drink some fluid before the test so that you have a full bladder.
+This is particularly likely if you are having a scan in pregnancy, or a scan of your ovaries or womb (uterus).

 You will be told what you need to do before any particular scan.